Skip to main content

 Slightly Low Inventory

-"The Fort Lauderdale market continues to see consistent housing demand in the fall of 2025, which is keeping available inventory slightly constrained, but not nearly as extreme as was during the market peak.
-Housing inventory in Broward County, for single family homes, still remains a smidge low at a 5.7 month supply of homes which is keeping home prices near record levels.
+"The Fort Lauderdale market continues to see consistent housing demand as we're now in the 2nd quarter of 2026, which is keeping available inventory slightly constrained, but not nearly as extreme as was during the market peak.
+Housing inventory in Broward County, for single family homes, still remains a bit low at a 5 month supply of homes which is keeping home prices near record levels.
 For homes in high-demand areas, we are once again experiencing multiple offers taking place, near or slightly above ask price, but again, nowhere near the level we experienced during the market peak.

 Lakewood Ranch